 Knock 'em Dead

-Iron Claw were a very early-'70s Scottish hard rock band, with Black Sabbath influences, amongst others, although they also had an unfortunate penchant for 'good-time boogie', or whatever you care to call it.
+Iron Claw were a very early-'70s Scottish hard rock band, with a heavy Black Sabbath influence, amongst others, although they also had an unfortunate penchant for 'good-time boogie', or whatever you care to call it.
 Although they never released anything at the time, they laid down a whole load of tracks; now, this has always confused me.
 How is it that obscure, penniless bands can record so much material that an hour-long CD can be compiled thirty years hence, when I never managed more than a three-song demo with any of my old bands?
 How did they afford it in those 'studio or nothing' days?

-They did, however and those excellent Audio Archives folks have given us 55 minutes of Iron Claw at various levels of clarity, with some tracks featuring fairly untenable levels of hiss, although I suppose you take what you can get, really.
-Incidentally, I've no idea how much say the band had in the title, but Dismorphophobia means 'a disorder where the sufferer is unhappy with aspects of their own body', or somesuch; sounds like a wider-reaching version of anorexia to me and I've zero idea what relevance it had to their music.
-Anyway, for the record, track 1 is from 1970, 2-9 from '71 (an aborted album project?), 11-14 from '72 and 10 from '73, although it has to be said that the first half of the album fares better than the second, with disposable efforts such as Rock Band Blues and Real Mean Rocker (ugh!) serving only to dilute the power of Claustrophobia or the Stray-like Let It Grow, although I accept that if you're going to clean up a bunch of old tapes, you should be pretty completist about it.
+They did, however and those excellent Audio Archives folks have given us fifty-five minutes of Iron Claw at various levels of clarity, some tracks featuring fairly untenable levels of hiss, although I suppose you take what you can get, really.
+Incidentally, I've no idea how much say the band had in the title, but Dismorphophobia means 'a disorder where the sufferer is unhappy with aspects of their own body', or somesuch; sounds like a wider-reaching version of anorexia to me, although I've zero idea what relevance it had to their music.
+Anyway, for the record, track 1 is from 1970, 2-9 from '71 (an aborted album project?), 11-14 from '72 and 10 from '73, although it has to be said that the first half of the album fares better than the second, disposable efforts such as Rock Band Blues and Real Mean Rocker (ugh!) serving only to dilute the power of Claustrophobia or the Stray-like Let It Grow, although I accept that if you're going to clean up a bunch of old tapes, you should be pretty completist about it.

 The band veered between four- and five-piece lineups, studio keys man Billy Lyall (later of Pilot, fact fans) adding sax and percussion to some of the keyboardless numbers.
 On the Mellotron front, he provides a strings intro on Pavement Artist, but goes for it properly on All I Really Need, with a strings part throughout and a cello and strings intro on Take Me Back.
 Three tracks, all dating from the same period looks like a studio machine to me, although given his cello use, it must've been a new M400, which only came out the previous year.